PavlaBerankova/PavlaBerankova/README.md

 ## About me
 I am an Apple enthusiast and during my parental leave, I started self-studying programming in Swift.
 I enjoy the UI/UX, I love SwiftUI, but I'm giving a chance to UIKit.

-I have been starting to learn since September 2022.
+- I have been starting to learn Swift since September 2022.

-**My long-term aspiration is to work as an iOS developer.**
+- Since I enjoy the design part more, I started learning frontend (HTML, CSS, JS) at the end of 2024.

 ## My Projects
 - [CareerPathLog](https://github.com/PavlaBerankova/CareerPathLog) - mobile app, when user can records sent CV, job offer information, filter and sort by status